tluyben/xdocker/README.md

 - **Flexible Installation**: Options to install only Docker or only xdocker components.
 - **Dry Run**: Ability to generate Docker Compose files without starting containers.
 - **IP Address Binding**: Options to bind exposed ports to Tailscale IP or localhost.
+- **Default Arguments**: Ability to specify default arguments in the xdocker-compose file.

 ## Installation